httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 several examples are provided in {{resource-representation}}.

-When a message has no representation data it is still possible to assert that no representation data was sent computing the representation digest on an empty string (see {{usage-in-signatures}}).
+When a message has no representation data it is still possible to assert that no representation data was sent computing the digest on an empty string (see {{usage-in-signatures}}).

-`Representation-Digest` is a Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}):
+`Representation-Digest` is a Structured Fields `Dictionary` (see {{Section 3.2 of STRUCTURED-FIELDS}}) where:
+* keys convey the hashing algorithm (see {{algorithms}}) used to compute the digest and have no parameters;
+* values MUST be `Byte Sequences` containing the output of the digest calculation.

 ~~~ abnf
 Representation-Digest   = sf-dictionary
 ~~~

-where member-keys convey the hashing algorithm (see
-{{algorithms}}) used to compute the digest and have no parameters.
-Member-values are the output of the digest calculation and their syntax is `sf-binary`.

 For example: